 Uppercrust is an artisan bakery.
 We make our products from scratch, with our hands, and present them the day they are baked.
 Uppercrust also showcases specialty products (food and otherwise!) made with the same level of care we lavish on our own.
 We take particular pride in our wine selection.
 Every bottle in our display is there because it bowled us over during tasting.

 Uppercrust Productions was founded in 1981 by Jacqueline “Jackie” Dufty.
 She started a small bakery informed by her travels and experiences.
 By 1986, Jackie’s products and ebullient hospitality developed a following that outstripped her cramped quarters, and she moved the operation to its current location in The Gainesville Marketplace.

-Thirty-eight years have seen a lot of change in the bakery, but since its inception four principles have guided Uppercrust:
+Thirty-eight years have seen a lot of change in the bakery, but four principles have guided Uppercrust since its inception:

 - “Close-your-eyes-delicious” food

 - An experience that enriches the mind as well as the senses